 Putting information in writing will increase your chances of remembering it.
 Discuss any new terms or concepts with your business associates as often as possible.
 This will test your understanding and reinforce your learning.
 Your studies will be most effective if you study frequently.
 Your potential for learning tends to decline if you study for any longer than an hour at a time.

-If the exam is OPEN BOOK, and the administrator supplies code books at the exam location, the bulletin will advise you NOT to bring your own copies of reference books.
+If the exam is OPEN BOOK, and the administrator supplies code books at the exam location, the bulletin will advise you to NOT bring your own copies of reference books.
 If the administrator does not supply code books, the books you bring will be searched for notes and other items listed in the exam bulletin.
 If they are found, your books will be confiscated.

 The recommended study method for an OPEN BOOK exam is to focus on learning how to FIND the answers to questions vs. memorizing answers.
 This is the primary method we use in preparing our study materials.
 In the case of electrical exams, you will want to learn the calculations for performing by learning which table to use and the steps to follow to arrive at the correct answer.